'Roaring Kitty' acquires more shares in GameStop - Bloomberg

-(Reuters) - The man known as “Roaring Kitty” on social media, whose online posts helped spark January’s trading frenzy in GameStop Corp, exercised call options on the stock to acquire 50,000 more shares at a strike price of $12, Bloomberg reported.
+The man known as "Roaring Kitty" on social media, whose online posts helped spark January's trading frenzy in GameStop Corp (GME.N), exercised call options on the stock to acquire 50,000 more shares at a strike price of $12, Bloomberg reported.

 Bloomberg cited a screenshot of Keith Gill's portfolio showing that he exercised 500 GameStop call options expiring Friday, when the stock closed at $154.69.